 Benefits-eligible postdoctoral research fellows are eligible for parental and medical leave as detailed below.
 All leaves must be coordinated with the postdoc’s faculty supervisor and department and require that the postdoc complete the appropriate leave form(s).
-Because paid leaves may be extended or supplemented by a postdoc’s accrued vacation and personal time, as specified below, postdocs and departments are urged to maintain accurate records of paid time off accruals.
-Leave benefits terminate on the last day of an appointment.
+All postdoc maternity leaves are processed through Human Resources.
+Please contact Antonia Gonzalez, Leave of Absence Specialist at Leave_ofAbsence@hms.harvard.edu.

-The first eight weeks of maternity leave are financed by the university’s Disability Claims Unit; the next four weeks are parental leave and are financed by the Department.
+The first eight weeks of maternity leave are financed by the University’s Disability Claims unit; the next twelve weeks are bonding leave and are financed by the Department.

-Family and Medical Leave Act:
+Family and Medical Leave Act

 - Care for the employee’s child after birth or placement with the appointee for adoption or foster care.

 - A serious health condition that makes the employee unable to perform the essential functions of her/his job.